jay94ks/uart-hw-loopback/README.md

 ![Schematic](https://github.com/jay94ks/uart-hw-loopback/blob/main/hardware/UARTmonitor.png)

 ## How to connect:
-Note that, currently,
-firmware for `STM32F042` and `tapping software` are work in progress yet, these will be available after few days.

 ### Requirements:
 1. UART hardware loopback board with `USB Type-C` cable.
 2. Target hardware and software.